 Behavioral therapies, including cognitive-behavioral therapy (CBT), are also affecting in treating opioid use disorders.
 When used in conjunction with medications, CBT and other behavioral therapies can help users examine the root causes of drug use.
 With ongoing treatment, CBT can help addicts in recovery learn and practice healthier, safer coping mechanisms to use when faced with everyday stressors or relapse triggers after treatment ends.

 Heroin addiction is dangerous.
 If you or a loved one are struggling with an addiction to heroin, do not wait to seek help.
 Regular use of heroin can lead to irreversible physical and psychological health effects.
-With treatment at Blueprints for Recovery, sobriety and a life without heroin are possible.
+With treatment at The PAC Program, sobriety and a life without heroin are possible.
 Our treatment team is here to help you take the first steps on your journey to physical, psychological, and spiritual wellness.
 Contact our Prescott, AZ drug and alcohol rehab today to learn more about how we can help you.

 If you or a loved one needs help, please call us at

 (888) 744-9969 and our team at Blueprints For Recovery in Arizona will help.